-At Austin Historical Weapons Guild specifically, we treat the historical sources as a guideline for recreating a martial art.
-Primarily we study the Lichtenauer tradition, and because of that, we incorporate wrestling into the core of our training and martial curriculum.
-Dagger and messer are also given a focus as both reinforce the core concepts of our school program as well, of course, as is longsword.
+At the Historical Weapons Guild schools specifically, we treat the historical sources as a guideline for recreating a martial art.
+We pull heavily from Lichtenauer and Meyer so because of that, we incorporate wrestling into the core of our training and martial curriculum.
+We believe in a holistic approach to training that employs shared concepts across all weapon systems.

 Anthony has been studying HEMA since 2014 though his martial arts training begins much before that with Eastern Martial Arts.
 He brings a passion to teaching HEMA that pulls from both scholarly and movement sensibilities to create an empowering experience for students.
 He founded AHWG on the idea that anyone can swordfight.

 for people to experience a historic fighting system on their own terms.
 If they want to come and fight their friends once a week, we are here for that.
 If students want to compete, we are ready to coach and challenge them to be their best.
 We fight with good intentions, good technique, and good sportsmanship"